-Problems with hair, nails and dry skin are mainly related to older HIV drugs that are no longer widely used.
+Problems with hair, nails and dry skin are mainly related to older HIV drugs that are no longer used.

 Dry skin, chapped lips and nail problems are a problem for HIV positive people but this is often more related to HIV than HIV drugs.